 Battle of the Brains has two divisions: elementary (kindergarten through 6th grade) and secondary (7th through 12th grade).
 THERE IS NO LIMIT TO THE NUMBER OF ENTRIES A SCHOOL MAY SUBMIT.

 The same teacher may lead multiple teams.
 Each team should have a maximum of two co-leaders.
+(For example, Eloise Educator can partner with Tom Teacher to lead a team.)
 While there are no defined limits on team size, learning objectives diminish with teams of more than 20 students.
 Each team must design a STEM exhibit focused around a single topic or main idea of your choice.

 Entries are judged in the following categories.